 D8 Visa – Digital Nomad Visa Program

-The Portugal Digital Nomad Visa, officially known as the D8 Visa, was introduced by the Portuguese government on 30 October 2022.
+The Portugal Digital Nomad Visa, officially known as the D8 Visa, was introduced by the Portuguese government in 2022.
 This visa is specifically designed for digital nomads, including freelancers, remote employees, self-employed individuals, and entrepreneurs who wish to acquire a residence permit and live and work in Portugal.

 Eligibility for the Digital Nomad Visa includes: